scottfr/SystemsBook/Contents/Contents.md

 # Act III - Applying the Learning #

-## Applied Understanding ##
+## Chapter 6 - Applied Understanding ##

 Now that we've worked though a large number of cross discipline models providing examples of how to ferret out understanding though the development of models lets talk about applying this approach to some real life situations.

-I expect this section will actually be several chapters, each one dedicated to elaborating a different model provided by the publisher sponsors of this effort.
+I expect this section will actually be a single chapter with multiple sections, each one dedicated to elaborating a different model provided by the publisher sponsors of this effort.
 I'm pretty sure this will ensure the models will be from very different disciplines.
+(Or should this be one chapter per Sponsor model, which would mean there are 16 chapters here).

 The idea is to share the thought processes associated with developing an understanding for a new situation from scratch.